 Takeaways: Benefits of having a good Personal Brand in China:

 A way to stand out from the crowd

 A way to attract a new crowd

 Opportunity to define and show your skills and values in the Asian Market

 Capture the Attention of Your Chinese Audience

 Opportunity to create a contagious community around your cause

 Elevate Your Platform of Exposure worldwide

-Don’t Panic. is going to be hard and you might think to give up.
+Don’t Panic.
+Personal branding in China is going to be hard and you might think to give up.
 BUT, results are going to come and the process is more interesting than what you think.